carogaltier/medscheduler/docs/examples/booking_dynamics_utilization_patterns.md

 ### Next Steps
 - Learn how booking behavior interacts with attendance in {doc}`../api-reference/attendance_behavior`
 - Explore how slot timing affects punctuality in {doc}`../api-reference/appointment_timing`
 - Revisit {doc}`../api-reference/seasonality_weights` to see how temporal weights further influence booking density.
+- Continue with {doc}`attendance_behavior_and_rebooking` to analyze how rebooking dynamics and cancellations evolve after scheduling.